effekt-lang/effekt/examples/features/captures.effekt.md

 )
 ```

-Here both arguments have the capture set `{io}` while the expected capture set is expected to be empty `{}`.
+Here, both arguments have the capture set `{io}` while the expected capture set is expected to be empty `{}`.
 Hence, this call does not type-check.

 ## Built-in